-4.6.1.6 Health Facilities
+4.6.1.2 Health Facilities

 In the district of Sindh, the Sindh Department of Health currently looks after the health facilities and institutions in the region.
 It employs more than 14,000 doctors, 2,000 nurses, and over 12,000 paramedics who serve across the entire province.
 Sindh has two medical universities, one each in Karachi and Jamshoro, along with three medical colleges located in Sukkur, Nawabshah, and Larkana.
-The province also boasts an extensive educational network, including 12 Nursing Schools, 10 Midwifery Schools, and 5 Public Health Schools catering to lady health visitors.21
+The province also boasts an extensive educational network, including 12 Nursing Schools, 10 Midwifery Schools, and 5 Public Health Schools catering to lady health visitors.6

 Within this vast healthcare infrastructure, there are 6 teaching hospitals, 5 specialized institutions focusing on chest, dermatological, and mental health, 11 district headquarters hospitals, and 27 major hospitals situated in key cities.
 Additionally, there are 44 Taluka hospitals, 99 Rural Health Centers in smaller towns, 738 basic health units in Union Councils, and 305 dispensaries in larger Union Councils.
+Furthermore, the province has 36 MCH (Maternal and Child Health) Centers, 12 maternity homes, and 39 centers for traditional medicine.